 Mustang Island State Park Campground

-There are seventy-five of these tent campsites along a 1.5-mile stretch of beachfront.
+There are seventy-five tent campsites along a 1.5-mile stretch of beachfront.
 No reservations are required, but it’s best to call ahead anyway as weather sometimes closes these campsites.
 There are chemical toilets nearby, and campers may build small fires.

 Seasonal activities in Mustang Island State Park

 This activity is a lot like Pokemon Go on the beach.
 However, instead of looking for animated mythical creatures, searchers look for buried treasure.
 Before you get too excited, we aren’t talking about “arr, mateys” pirate buried treasure.
-Instead, a geocache is a small, buried item.
+Instead, a geocache is a small, hidden item.
 It could be something like a lunch box or a film canister.
-Find it, take a small bit of treasure, leave another bit of treasure (like a rubber ball), sign your name in the logbook, award yourself a digital smiley face, and then hunt for the next geocache.
-To participate, you basically just need a pencil, some geocache swag, a GPS-enabled smartphone, and a sense of adventure.
+Find it, take a little bit of treasure, leave another bit of treasure (like a rubber ball), sign your name in the logbook, award yourself a digital smiley face, and then hunt for the next geocache.
+To participate, you need a pencil, some geocache swag, a GPS-enabled smartphone, and a sense of adventure.

 Surf & Sand